afarineshdse/MHGenericAdapter/README.md

 maven { url "https://jitpack.io" }
 ```

-And add gradl url to your app-level build.gradle
+And then add gradle url to your app-level build.gradle

 ```
 compile "com.github.MH480:MHGenericAdapter:0.1.1"